mourningcloak

 Blue Pierrot (concert flute) is short and glittering.
 Common

-chromatic and contrapuntal, requiring the harpist to do some
+chromatic and contrapuntal, requiring some

 the flutist to use "beat boxing" and key slap techniques